-Jungle Jim's and picked up some Colossal King Crab - this was massive!!!
-Of course - 1 pound was $30 and that 1 leg was almost a whole pound!
+We had recently also gone to Jungle Jim’s and picked up some Colossal King Crab – this was massive!!!
+Of course – 1 pound was $30 and that 1 leg was almost a whole pound!
 We typically go to Red Lobster for King Crab but decided we would give it a whirl at home and decided to go big AND go home!

 Cooking crab at home was a lot easier than I thought!
 The guy at JJ said that the crab is already cooked and just needs to be heated up.
 You can steam, boil or bake it.
 We opted to steam it – we have a 5 qt stock pot and put a steamer insert in to get the crab leg above the water a bit.
 I did have to break off the knuckle of the leg and then bent the rest of the leg to fit in the pot.

 Then I googled to find out how to make the drawn/clarified butter – turns out – it’s just melted butter with the foam removed.
 So I melted butter and then used a spoon to skim the foam off the top.
 Then poured the clarified butter into dishes for each of us.

 After baking for 50 minutes, I added shredded cheese and then popped it back in for 15 minutes.

 All in all – it was a good dinner!
 The crab was delicious – and knowing I have seen King Crab on sale at Kroger for $9.99/pound – we’ll be having it a lot more in the future.
 The potatoes were pretty good – although I think next time I would forego the bacon and bake the cheese a little less.
 I might even slice little pieces of cheese and slip between – but only put them in for the last five minutes.
 I thought slicing the potatoes might speed up the cooking time – but it didn’t – still took an hour.
 Next time I think I’ll pre-bake the potatoes in the microwave to speed up the whole process.